Thanyasit/ESP32_NeoPixel_Ring/README.md

 ## License

-This program is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This program is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.